ryanburda/blink-cmp-layout.nvim/README.md

   -- 'window' -- left edge at the window's own edge, over the gutter align = 'text',

-  -- Which side of the cursor the pair prefers when the signature help window -- is closed; it falls through to the next entry when its full height does -- not fit, and takes the roomier side when neither does.
-While the -- signature help window is open, the pair stacks onto its far edge -- instead, regardless of this setting. direction = { 'below', 'above' },
+  -- Which side of the cursor the menu prefers when the signature help window -- is closed; it falls through to the next entry when its full height does -- not fit, and takes the roomier side when neither does.
+While the -- signature help window is open, the menu instead stacks onto its far -- edge, wherever that landed -- see `signature` below -- regardless of -- this setting. direction = { 'below', 'above' },

   menu = {